Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 Patrina Velikovna - Bride

 The creature inside this crypt attacks as soon as the door is opened.
+_____

-From the darkness comes a horrifying visage, a spectral elf maiden twisted by the horror of her undead existence.
-She wails, and the very sound claws at your soul.
+"From the darkness comes a horrifying visage, a spectral elf maiden twisted by the horror of her undead existence.
+She wails, and the very sound claws at your soul."
+_____

-The spectral elr'is a banshee that attacks the characters on sight, using her wail immediately.
+The spectral elf is a banshee that attacks the characters on sight, using her wail immediately.
 Once awakened, the banshee is free to roam [[Castle Ravenloft]], but she can't travel more than 5 miles from this crypt.

 In life, Patrina Velikovna was a dusk elf who, having learned a great deal about the black arts, was nearly a match for [[Strahd]]'s powers.
 She felt a great bond with him and asked to solemnize that bond in a dark marriage.
 Drawn to her knowledge and power, [[Strahd]] consented, but before he could drain all life from Patrina, her own people stoned her to death in an act of mercy to thwart [[Strahd]]'s plans. [[Strahd]] demanded, and got, Patrina's body.
 She then became the banshee trapped here.